CC's Table | Easy Recipes for Entertaining

 The seasoning for the chicken can be mixed together up to 4 months in advance and stored in an airtight container in a cool, dry place.

-If your chicken is done cooking far in advance before the rest of the meal (think 15-20 or so minutes), you can slice the chicken after 5 minutes and place it on a baking sheet.
-When you are ready to serve, pop the chicken in a 425 degree oven for about 5 minutes, or until just warmed through.
+If your chicken is done cooking far before the rest of the meal (think 15-20 or so minutes), you can slice the chicken after 5 minutes and place it on a baking sheet.
+When you are ready to serve, pop the chicken in a 425-degree oven for about 5 minutes, or until just warmed through.
 You'll be topping the chicken with hot butter, so don't worry too much about the temperature.

 Tips for perfectly juicy chicken breasts